 Best when fresh.
 Once completely cooled, store leftovers at room temperature in a well-sealed container for up to 3 days.
 Freezer for longer term storage.
 These are delicious plain, but they would also be delicious heated with a bit of vegan butter.

 *Make sure your coconut oil is scoopable (in the state it typically is when you buy it at the store), not liquid.
 If it's too liquidy and pourable, this will negatively affect the scones.
 To fix, set jar in refrigerator to firm up for 30 minutes, then stir and let rest another 30 minutes at room temperature.
 The oil should be consistently solid, not partially solid and partially liquid.
-Repeat this process (of chilling, stirring, resting), until the right texture is achieved (see photo of spoon with oil).
+Repeat this process (of chilling, stirring, resting), until the right texture is achieved.
 This is key to ensuring the scones' texture is just right and dough is easy to work with.
 (For best and most consistent results, be sure to store your coconut oil in a cool, dark place to keep it at the right texture/consistency.)

 *Recipe loosely adapted from Alton Brown.
 Inspired by the rosemary blueberry scones at Sea Level in Cannon Beach, OR.

 - Potassium: 85mg